 Or, perhaps they’ve been told that, because it’s hosted “in the cloud”, the website can scale infinitely to match any onslaught of traffic.
 The bottom line is, architecting, scaling and planning are often oversimplified or misunderstood by non-technical stakeholders.

-In this blog series, I will explore the various actions an organization should take when preparing for a big event, whether it’s expected, such as a marketing campaign or an online sale, or unexpected, like your application going viral.
+In this blog series, I will explore the various actions an organisation should take when preparing for a big event, whether it’s expected, such as a marketing campaign or an online sale, or unexpected, like your application going viral.

 Amazon Web Services provides a platform that enables companies of all sizes to deliver digital content and platforms at scale.
 Gone are the days of purchasing servers and racks in a facility to physically host them, hoping you have enough capacity to serve peak demands.

-A company can now architect their applications to scale up and back down again, utilizing only the resources needed for a particular time-frame.
+A company can now architect their applications to scale up and back down again, utilising only the resources needed for a particular time-frame.
 This, however, is not the end of the story.
 Intelligent architecting for elastic scaling to handle loads of any size is critical to ensuring that your company does not become a victim of its own success.
 Leveraging the full capabilities of the cloud takes forward planning and testing.

 The importance of properly load testing your application cannot be understated, whether the goal is to gauge preparedness for a specific event or to simply understand how your application performs under load and what its current limitations are.

-Load testing, in general, should not be seen as a one-time event, but a continuous practice throughout your software development lifecycle.
+Load testing, in general, should not be seen as a one-time event, but a continuous practice throughout your software development life-cycle.
 Doing so will provide valuable insights and data that will help drive decisions and improve the performance of your application.

 The method of load testing is also important to look at.
 If load testing is an afterthought or done on a limited budget, you may be tempted to use a fairly rudimentary tool that simply sends thousands of simultaneous hits to your front page.
 But soaking your servers with unrealistic traffic and watching your application crash is not going to be of any real benefit.
 Whether you decide to undertake the load testing yourself or use a third-party, several factors need to be considered: